 You pull the PTO switch to engage the blades and nothing happens.
 The blades won’t spin under the deck.

-Exmark lawn mower blades won’t engage or turn due to a worn or stretched mower deck belt, a worn tensioner arm and spring, a bad pulley, a bad PTO switch, a faulty clutch, a weak battery, a bad safety switch, or a blown fuse.
+Exmark mower blades won’t engage or turn due to a worn or stretched mower deck belt, a worn tensioner arm, and spring, a bad pulley, a bad PTO switch, a faulty clutch, a weak battery, a bad safety switch, or a blown fuse.

 Never reach under the mower deck until you have followed all safety precautions listed in the Exmark operator’s manual.
 This includes removing the ignition key, removing the spark plug wires, and waiting for all parts to stop moving.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.

 Follow all safety instructions provided in your equipment operator’s manual before diagnosing, repairing, or operating.
 Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.